Tok-ra/dvz_wmac/readme.md

 2. pc,op,oppc:  "wma_c_oppc_ehm_89x93x330.zon",this is the same as Intera's file

 #### 1.2 Facies Models ####

+##### facies realization #####

+Regenerate the facies realizations using Zhuangshuang (Jason) Hou's files

+> Initial thoughts was to use Jason's SISIM.exe files
+> while it failed there's is a fixed array limit for nx, ny, nz in sisim.inc
+> We don't have the orginal source code to recomplile the sisim.exe
+> So I took the lastest GSLIB from www.gslib.com and compile new sisim (linux version)
+> The input files were slightly different and modifiled.

 **I mainly used MLR's scripts to genearte the facies zonation file**
 The grids setup in facies/grid.gslib of coarse scale model has a bug